Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Best Grapes for Grape Jelly

 Concord grapes are the classic choice, but almost any variety works.
-We grow several cold-hardy grape varieties here in Vermont (Marquette, Frontenac, La Crescent) and I’ve used them all for jelly with wonderful results.
-Wine grapes, table grapes, and even wild grapes all make excellent jelly, each with its own unique color and flavor profile.
+We grow several cold-hardy grape varieties here in Vermont (Marquette, Frontenac, La Crescent) and I’ve used them all for jelly with good results.
+Wine grapes, table grapes, and wild grapes all make excellent jelly, each with its own color and flavor profile.

 Don’t worry if your grapes taste sour fresh because you’re adding sugar during the process.
 For picky kids, sweet table grapes or bottled juice are always a safe bet.
 If you want to try making wine or wild grape mead instead, those are great options for an abundant harvest of tart or tannic grapes.